MichaelBurak/MichaelBurak.github.io/_posts/2017-06-18-getting_dirty_with_activemodel.markdown

 	This is when I learned more about validations than I was expecting.
 Specifically, that validations trigger when attributes are changed(not terribly new knowledge, but something I didn't fully expect the implications of), and that there's not a quick one line fix to limit a custom validation like validate_level_up to just one controller action.
 This lead to the very thorny situation that validating leveling up would trigger on the update action, including just editing a character.
 As I wanted users to be able to edit characters in a more free way, I had to find a workaround.

-This was the implementation that first worked - adding a new boolean attribute to signify if a user had just leveled up, and using it to trigger the validation:
+This was the implementation that first worked - adding a new boolean attribute to signify if a user had just leveled up, and using it to trigger the validation.

 ActiveRecord::Schema.define(version: 20170618125958) do